 To connect a client such as FotoStation or FotoWeb to Index Manager using a secure connection, prefix the server path with fwps:// - for example fwps://imserver:7001

 Enforcing secure connections

-Go to the Server Settings tab in the Operations Center and tick the box labeled Require SSL from clients.
-Then, the server will not respond to communications on the non-encrypted port.
-I.e. FotoStation clients, FotoWeb clients and users accessing the Operations Center to configure services have to connect on the secured port (7001 by default).
+Under Server port, select Require SSL from clients.
+This stops the server from responding to communications on the non-encrypted port so that FotoStation clients, FotoWeb clients, and users accessing the Operations Center to configure services have to connect on the secured port (7001 by default).

 Note: To enable SSL a secure certificate must be installed on the server.
 You can obtain a valid certificate from a trusted vendor.
 For more information, see Installing a separate security certificate from a trusted source.